Battle Axe culture: Economy

 The Battle Axe culture was based on the same agricultural practices as the previous Funnelbeaker culture.
 The Battle Axe culture appears to have emphasized cattle herding, which explains the apparent mobile nature of the culture.
 They also appear to have engaged in trade with populations to their north, exchanging animal products for material goods.

 Einar Østmo emphasizes that the Atlantic and North Sea coastal regions of Scandinavia, and the circum-Baltic areas were united by a vigorous maritime economy, permitting a far wider geographical spread and a closer cultural unity than interior continental cultures could attain.
 He points to the number of widely-disseminated rock carvings assigned to the era, which display "thousands" of ships.
 To such seafaring cultures, the sea is a highway and not a divider.

 Ethnicity

 The Battle Axe culture is believed to have brought Indo-European languages and Indo-European culture to southern Scandinavia.
-The fusion of the Battle Axe culture with the native agricultural and hunter-gatherer cultures of the region spawned the Nordic Bronze Age, which is considered the ancestral civilization of the Germanic peoples.
+The fusion of the Battle Axe culture with the native agricultural and hunter-gatherer cultures of the region spawned the Nordic Bronze Age, which is considered one of the ancestral civilization of the Germanic peoples.